pudly/schmopera-hugo/content/articles/happening-now-otsl-s-digital-2021.md

 </figure>

-“It was important for us to document this exciting, albeit different season.," said OTSL General Director Andrew Jorgensen.
+“It was important for us to document this exciting, albeit different season," said OTSL General Director Andrew Jorgensen in a press release.
 "Our outdoor festival was a fantastic success, but we could only accommodate 25% of our usual capacity.
 We cannot wait to share our season with the hundreds of supporters who were unable to attend."

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1631031348/media/2021/09/OTSL_LVH_21_PD_PressFinal-05_c1zgbn.jpg){{% /md %}}